JereNwa/learn-to-code-in-html/index.md

 ## The Basics

+Before we can start, you need to create a new project (VS Code) or folder (Notepad/TextEdit) with all your HTML files.

+Create a new folder/project called `learn-to-code`

+Create a new file in the folder/project called `basic-website.html`.

 To learn HTML, we're going to have to start with the basics.

 Below is a simple piece of HTML code: